j-be/AutoBim/README.md

 If it probed the point your printer is correctly set up.
 If not, check out [M851 in Marlin documentation](https://marlinfw.org/docs/gcode/M851.html) for further information on the topic.

+If you are using Klipper this is setup and configured as part of [Probe Calibration](https://www.klipper3d.org/Probe_Calibrate.html) in the Klipper documentation.

 ## Configuration